Local Natural Sustainable Beautiful

 I’ve crafted for ever.
 I knit a lot, and crochet, quilt and sew my own and my children’s clothes.
-I am a recycler and reuser of things.
-I gently restore old furniture and repair our clothes.
+I am a conscious (non) consumer, and re-cycler and re-user of things.
+I gently restore old furniture and repair my family’s clothes.

-I’m inspired by my walks through the woods and along the hedgerows that surround our home, and by the river and its wildlife.
-I like to forage for natural ingredients for dyes and enjoying experimenting with them in my kitchen.
-I dye in very small dyelots (sometimes just single mini skeins) so all my yarns are unique.
+I’m inspired by my walks with my little dog Marlin, through the woods and along the hedgerows that surround our home, and by the river and its wildlife.

-This blog is a window onto my crafting world.
-If you sign up for updates, please be assured you won’t be bombarded with daily prattlings.
-I’m pretty busy with the yarn dyeing, my children and my home, so I never get to write more than once each week, and often not even that.
-I try to only write when I really have something to say.
+This blog is a window onto my dyeing and more general crafting life.
+Please do sign up for updates but, be assured you won’t be bombarded with lots of messages.
+I’m pretty busy with my yarn dyeing, my family and my home, so I never get to write more than once each week, and usually not even that.
 Most of all, I love to hear from you.
-Please tell me what you like, what you want to hear more about, and if I’m rambling on (like now), please do tell me to stop
+Please tell me what you like, what you want to hear more about.